New York City Marathon cancelled because of coronavirus

-NEW YORK - The New York City Marathon scheduled for Nov.
-1 was cancelled Wednesday because of the coronavirus pandemic.
+NEW YORK - The New York City Marathon, the world's largest marathon, was cancelled Wednesday because of the coronavirus pandemic, with organizers and city officials deciding that holding the race on Nov.
+1 would be too risky.

-New York Road Runners announced the cancellation of the world’s largest marathon after co-ordinating with the mayor’s office and deciding the race posed too many health and safety concerns for runners, volunteers, spectators and others.
+New York Road Runners announced the cancellation of the prestigious marathon, set to celebrate its 50th anniversary, after co-ordinating with the mayor’s office and deciding the race posed too many health and safety concerns for runners, volunteers, spectators and others.

 “While the marathon is an iconic and beloved event in our city, I applaud New York Road Runners for putting the health and safety of both spectators and runners first,” Mayor Bill de Blasio said in a statement.
 “We look forward to hosting the 50th running of the marathon in November of 2021.”